Harry Potter and the Cursed Child: Tokyo (2022–present)

 The cast for the Tokyo production was announced on 26 January 2022, and would include multiple actors splitting each of the lead roles.
 The cast starred Tatsuya Fujiwara, Kanji Ishimaru, and Osamu Mukai sharing the role of Harry Potter, Masahiro Ehara and Hayata Tateyama as Ron Weasley, Aoi Nakabeppu and Seina Sagiri as Hermione Granger, Erika Mabuchi and Yuri Shirahane as Ginny Weasley, and Shinya Matsuda and Syuntaro Miyao as Draco Malfoy.
 Additionally, the cast included Haru Fujita and Kouhei Fukuyama as Albus Potter, and Soudai Kadota and Rio Saitou as Scorpius Malfoy.

 The production began previews on 16 June 2022, and had their opening night on 8 July 2022.

+On February 27, 2025, it was announced that Goro Inagaki would take over the role of Harry Potter for the play's fourth year, starting in July.

+North American tour (2024–present)

+On 16 October 2023, it was announced that a North American tour of the play will begin in September 2024 in Chicago.
+The tour would mark the first time that the production has embarked on a tour.

+Harry Potter and the Cursed Child began its first North America tour in Chicago at the James M. Nederlander Theatre on September 10, 2024.
+Running until at least July 2026, the production condenses the original two-part play into one, lasting about two hours and 50 minutes.

+Harry Potter and the Cursed Child School Editions

+In fall 2024, a High School and Secondary School Edition of Harry Potter and the Cursed Child was created, tailored for school theatre productions.
+This special adaptation premiered in the UK at the Riverside School, Barking and in the U.S. at Hoboken High School.